Buceo: Description

 Buceo is home to the biggest shopping mall of the city, the Montevideo Shopping, and to the World Trade Center Montevideo.

 An architecturally important building is the Edificio Panamericano, opposite the Port of Buceo.
 The port is home to Montevideo's principal marina and has a beach by the same name.
 It is prime for hosting sailing racing events and has in the past.

-In October 2012 a giant statue of the project Greetingman was unveiled in Buceo, near the seashore.
+In October 2012 a monumental statue of the Korean art project Greetingman was unveiled in Buceo near the seashore.